work7z/LafTools/README.md

 - Frédéric Chopin
 - David Tao (陶喆)
 - Jacky Cheung (張學友)
+- Oscar Peterson

 Specifically, the performance of **"Satin Doll"** by the virtuoso **Joe Pass** in "An Evening With Joe Pass" (1994) has been a source of strength and confidence for me, empowering me to face any dilemma in life.

 Thank you.

+# 🪪 License

+This project is protected under the GNU Affero General Public License.
+Please see the LICENSE file for more details.